 When the research project ends the study data must be analysed, so the results of the study may not be available until about a year after the research finishes.
 The study doctors and/or Sponsor may decide to discuss or publish the results of the study.
 This may include publication in journals, presentation at conferences or other professional forums.
 In any publication, information will be provided in such a way that you cannot be identified.
-Results of the study will be provided to you.
+Results of the study will be provided to you after the final study report is available.
 If you do not wish to receive a summary of the study results when they become available, then please inform NZCR staff.